LEGAL INTERNSHIP OPPORTUNITY

 EXPERIENCE AND QUALIFICATIONS

-- The initiative to see projects through to completion
+- Self-motivated with the ability to take initiative, manage a variety of tasks and see projects through to completion

 - Commitment to the mission of the ACLU